UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 UTEP Stats and Trends

-- In UTEP's eight games this year, it has six wins against the spread.
+- UTEP has played eight games, with six wins against the spread.

-- This year, the Miners are winless ATS when entering a game as an underdog of 12.5 points or more.
+- The Miners have been underdogs by 10.5 points or more two times this season and covered the spread once.

-- UTEP's games this season have gone over the total in three out of seven opportunities (42.9%).
+- UTEP's games this season have eclipsed the over/under three times in seven opportunities (42.9%).

-- When UTEP scores more than 18.8 points, it is 6-0 against the spread and 6-1 overall.
+- UTEP is 6-0 against the spread and 6-1 overall when the team notches more than 18.8 points.

-- In games that UTEP totals more than 332.4 yards, the team is 6-1 against the spread and 6-2 overall.
+- When UTEP amasses more than 332.4 yards, the team is 6-1 against the spread and 6-2 overall.

-- This season the Miners have turned the ball over 17 times, while the Roadrunners have forced 17 turnovers.
+- The Miners have 17 turnovers this season, equal to the number of takeaways for the Roadrunners.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.